Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 # TL;DR

 Some scammers on discord, in multiple attempts, tried to send me malware in Discord to take over my account and do other nefarious things.
-I reverse engineered their malware, and used it to generate to send them fake login credentials to waste their time and effort.
+I reverse engineered their malware, and used it to generate to send them fake login credentials to waste their time and effort by poisoning their dataset.

 Eventually their C2 server shut down.
+Related?
+Who knows!

-# Attack of the dutch furries
+# Notes

 These are 'stream of consciousness' notes that I took at the time.
 They are very messy, because I was more focused on recording details than making it look nice (otherwise, I would have spent forever editing this, and never would have pushed it).

 A few times, I have been sent unsolicited DMs on Discord.
 Most of the time they just say "hi" and don't ask for anything.
 If I have free time, I might reply to them and see what ~~they want~~ scam they are trying to run.
-I'm a big fan of Scam baiters, and so if I can waste Scammer's time, it means that they aren't actively going after someone else.
+I'm a big fan of Scam-baiting, and so if I can waste a scammer's time, it means that they aren't actively going after someone else.

 Every now and then, they send a "game" that they've been "working on", and ask me to try it out.
 These sometimes are just the `.exe`, sometimes a `.rar` (sometimes password protected), sometimes are a link to some website which hosts it (in one case, their website used the Discord CDN to host it).